 - We strive to make rehabilitation therapy a positive and bonding experience for both you and your companion, because we recognize the rehab process as valuable time and an emotional commitment for you.

-- We believe in the value of educating you about the how and why of our therapies, as we continually further educate ourselves on the evolving art of rehab and sports medicine.
+- We believe in the value of educating you about the how and why of our therapies, as we continually further educate ourselves on the evolving art of rehabilitation and sports medicine.

 - We strongly encourage you to be present during each rehabilitation session, as this is an ideal opportunity for you to provide support to your companion, learn hands on techniques, and receive guidance throughout the process.